-- have access to, and are able to handle artefacts - go on visits to museums and places of interest - have access to secondary sources such as books and photographs - have visitors talk about personal experiences of the past - listen to and interact with stories from the past - undertake fieldwork by interviewing family and older friends about changes in their own and other people's lives - use drama and dance to act out historical events - are shown, or use independently, resources from the internet and video clips - are able to use non-fiction books for research - are provided with opportunities to work independently or collaboratively, to ask as well as answer historical questions.
+- can ask questions and follow a line of enquiry - have access to, and are able to handle artefacts - go on visits to museums and places of interest - have access to secondary sources such as books, photographs and artwork. - have visitors talk about personal experiences of the past - listen to and interact with stories from the past - undertake fieldwork by interviewing family and older friends about changes in their own and other people's lives - use drama and dance to act out historical events - are shown, or use independently, resources from the internet and video clips - are able to use non-fiction books for research - are provided with opportunities to work independently or collaboratively, to ask as well as answer historical questions.